SeaCortex/Astrologer-API/docs/data/chart_data_solar_return.md

 > **📘 [View Complete Example](../examples/solar_return_chart_data.md)**

-Calculates the Solar Return chart for a given year.
+Calculates the Solar Return chart for the return happening on or after the specified date.
 The Solar Return occurs when the Sun returns to the exact same position (longitude) as in the natal chart.

 ### Request Body